February 20, 2017

 - You’re happy to wait and save up.
 I saved up for my Kamm Pants for months and bought basically nothing else all season but they were totally worth it to me.

 - You value made inland, slow-fashion products.
 These are made in small batches in California and Jesse Kamm only sells on her own site and through select indie retailers.

 - You plan to wear this style for years to come.
 These pants are made to last a really long time and if you want to you can get a TON of use out of them.

-- You’re ok with a sturdy cotton canvas that has no stretch.
+- You’re ok with a sturdy cotton canvas that does not give much with movement.
 I find them very comfortable but it takes a bit to get used to.

 Basically, both options are excellent it just depends on how committed you are to the style and what’s feasible in your budget.
 Hopefully with all these facts you can make a call you feel good about!

 I hope this review and comparison was helpful!